NTheuws/linorobot2_hardware/README.md

 - **MOTORX_INV** - Flag used to invert the direction of the motor.
 More on that later.

 ## Calibration
 Before proceeding, **ensure that your robot is elevated and the wheels aren't touching the ground**.
+The wheels will spin in order to see if they work or not.
+If they're touching a surface the robot will start moving.
 5.1
 ### 1. Motor Check
 Go to calibration folder and upload the firmware: